 Unanimous approval has been given from the planning committee of Epping Forest for our new build seven-bedroom home in the leafy suburbs of Chigwell, Essex.
-For this project on New Forest Lane, we have worked alongside Thompson Planning.

 There was a former approval from 2007 entailing a two-storey rear extension and loft conversion, which had since expired.
 Initially, our company were brought in to review the original planning application and produce an updated design for the extension.
 The client required six bedrooms to house his family and guests, each with en-suite bathroom facilities, and the need for an open plan living, dining and kitchen space which would be adaptable for domestic life.